General

 Great Start Readiness Program

 The Great Start Readiness Program (GSRP) is a no-cost or reduced-cost preschool program for eligible 4-year-olds.
-Michigan’s state-funded, nationally recognized, preschool program prepares children for kindergarten.
-GSRP programs provide developmentally appropriate learning in a safe, nurturing and positive environment.
-There are many GSRP programs in Wayne County.
+Michigan’s state-funded, nationally recognized preschool program prepares children for kindergarten.
+GSRP programs provide developmentally appropriate learning in a safe, nurturing and positive environment and has many locations.

 The program is funded by the state of Michigan and is run by the Michigan Department of Education, Office of Great Start.